Pearl Binder: Career

 Binder moved to London after the first world war and studied art at Central School of Art and Design, with a focus on lithography.
 In this time Binder drew scenes from everyday life in London that she made into lithographs.
 She published a series that illustrated "The Real East End" by Thomas Burke, a popular writer who ran a pub in Poplar at the time.
 Binder's illustrations are an intimate, first-hand portrayal of grimy London life in that era.
 In 1933 Binder was one of the founders of the left-wing Artists' International Association.

 In 1937, Binder was involved in the earliest days of television broadcasting for children.
 That year, she co-presented Clothes-Line with the fashion historian James Laver.
 This live six-part series was the first television programme on the history of fashion.
 As she did not give birth to her daughter Josephine until 6 January 1938 – less than a month after the last episode transmitted – Binder could well have been the first heavily pregnant woman to appear on television.

 In the course of her life, Binder travelled extensively in Russia and China, designed a musical, designed costumes for a theatre company, wrote stories for children, designed a Pearly mug and plate for Wedgwood, and instigated and executed a series of armorial windows at the House of Lords.

 Personal life

 In 1937, she married Elwyn Jones.
-They had three children: fashion historian Lou Taylor, artist and activist Dan Jones, and the children's author Josephine Gladstone, whose books she illustrated.
+They had three children: fashion historian Professor Lou Taylor, artist and activist Dan Jones, and the children's author Josephine Gladstone, whose books she illustrated.
 After her death, her son-in-law, Joe Taylor recalled, "She was a woman who had great concern for others, especially women - she was a very keen supporter of women's rights", always keeping the name Pearl Binder next to her husband's name on the plaque outside their flat.